what diet works to get rid of it?

 • Toxocara or roundworms, usually contaminated by dogs or cats.

 Many manufacturers of parasite cleansers go so far as to say that everyone should have a parasite cleanse once or twice a year, with or without evidence of a parasite.
 In reality, the only people who need treatment for parasites are those who have parasitic infections.
-Anyone concerned about having a parasitic infection should see a doctor.
+Anyone concerned regarding having a parasitic infection should see a doctor.

 Are they effective?